tc39/test262/CONTRIBUTING.md

 **es6id**: [es6-test-id]

 This tag identifies the portion of the ECMAScript 6 standard that is tested by this test.

+#### id
+**id**: [spec-id]

+This tag identifies the portion of the ECMAScript draft which is most recent to the date the test was added.
+It represents the hash id found as anchors on the specs.
+E.g.: `id: sec-typedarray-length`.
+This tag might be used to replace a `es6id` or further.

+When writing a new test for a Stage 3+ spec not yet published on the draft, the `pending` value can be used while a hash id is not available.

 #### includes
 **includes**: [file-list]